tituskaswii/dentalbeeAI/README.md

 ## Option 1.
 Running the system as a container (Docker)

-Here is a comprehensive guide on how to set up and run your Dockerized project on a local machine or laptop.
-This guide assumes that you are working with a project that includes Dockerized services such as a PostgreSQL database, a backend API, and any other services (e.g., microservices, web apps) that are part of the project.
+Here is a comprehensive guide on how to set up and run the Notes management app [Dockerized] on a local machine or laptop.

 ---